RupiDev/TipCalc-WebSecurity-Codepath/README.md

 ## Notes

-Couldn't get rid of weird error where it is saying it is a non-numeric value, but it is a numeric value
+New update and got rid of error

 ## License